AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

 1. Ensure the following information is formatted correctly:

-    * The first row of every sheet must remain empty, otherwise the import will generate an error.
+    * The first row of every sheet must remain empty, otherwise the import generates an error.
     * The column headers in each sheet represent attributes of the objects that can be set during an import.
 All column headers must remain in the same order you find them when you export the sheet and they cannot be renamed.
     * The column headers in bold are required fields and they must have a value.